Kosovo: Arts

 The architecture of Kosovo dates back to the Neolithic, Bronze and Middle Ages.
 It has been influenced by the presence of different civilisations and religions as evidenced by the structures which have survived to this day.

 Kosovo is home to many monasteries and churches from the 13th and 14th centuries that represent the Serbian Orthodox legacy.
 Architectural heritage from the Ottoman Period includes mosques and hamams from the 15th, 16th and 17th centuries.
-Other historical architectural structures of interest include kullas from the 18th and 19th centuries, as well as a number of bridges, urban centers and fortresses.
+Other historical architectural structures of interest include kullas from the 18th and 19th centuries, as well as a number of bridges, urban centres and fortresses.
 While some vernacular buildings are not considered important in their own right, taken together they are of considerable interest.
 During the 1999 conflict in Kosovo, many buildings that represent this heritage were destroyed or damaged.
 In the Dukagjini region, at least 500 kullas were attacked, and most of them destroyed or otherwise damaged.

 In 2004, UNESCO recognised the Visoki Dečani monastery as World Heritage Site for its outstanding universal value.
 Two years later, the site of patrimony was extended as a serial nomination, to include three other religious monuments: Patriarchate of Peja, Our Lady of Ljeviš and Gračanica monastery under the name of Medieval Monuments in Kosovo.
-It consists of four Serbian Orthodox churches and monasteries, which represent the fusion of the eastern Orthodox Byzantine and the western Romanesque ecclesiastical architecture to form the Palaiologian Renaissance style.
-The construction was founded by members of Nemanjić dynasty, the most important dynasty of Serbia in the Middle Ages.

-These monuments have come under attack, especially during the 2004 ethnic violence.
+It consists of four Serbian Orthodox churches and monasteries, which represent the fusion of the eastern Orthodox Byzantine and the western Romanesque ecclesiastical architecture to form the Palaiologan Renaissance style.
+The monuments have come under attack, especially during the 2004 ethnic violence.
 In 2006, the property was inscribed on the List of World Heritage in Danger due to difficulties in its management and conservation stemming from the region's political instability.

-Kosovar art was unknown to the international public for a very long time, because of the regime, many artists were unable to display their art in art galleries, and so were always on the lookout for alternatives, and even resorted to taking matters into their own hands.
-Until 1990, artists from Kosovo presented their art in many prestigious worldwide renowned centers.
-They were affirmed and evaluated highly because of their unique approach to the arts considering the circumstances in which they were created, making them distinguished and original.
+International exposure of Kosovan art was limited in the 1990s due to Slobodan Milošević's regime and the difficult circumstances during the struggle for independence.

-In February 1979, the Kosova National Art Gallery was founded.
+In February 1979, the Kosova National Art Gallery, now known as the National Gallergy of Kosovo, was founded.
 It became the highest institution of visual arts in Kosovo.
 It was named after one of the most prominent artists of Kosovo Muslim Mulliqi.
 Engjëll Berisha, Masar Caka, Tahir Emra, Abdullah Gërguri, Hysni Krasniqi, Nimon Lokaj, Aziz Nimani, Ramadan Ramadani, Esat Valla and Lendita Zeqiraj are some of few Albanian painters born in Kosovo.